Teaching Faculty

 I love seeing the world through the clear and curious eyes of children—it reminds me of life, love, and wonder.

-With a strong belief in community and meaningful daily rhythms, I chose Waldorf education for both myself and my daughter.
+With a strong belief in community and meaningful daily rhythms, I chose holistic education for both myself and my daughter.
 Teaching is a journey of mutual discovery and gentle guidance, sharing in my daughter’s daily learning while supporting all children in my care.

 Trained in Early Childhood Education and with a background in journalism, I spent a decade in Montessori classrooms, arts programs, and Waldorf settings in Russia, China, and Malaysia.
 I also teach swimming to young children in Kuala Lumpur.